Swallow Barn at Higher Hendham

-The cottage has a high vaulted ceiling and is very well lit with ceiling spotlights and table lamps.
+The cottage has a high vaulted ceiling with white painted beams and is very well lit with ceiling spotlights and table lamps.
 There are lovely views from the living area out over our field.
 To the front is a large private garden lawn and to the side down some steps is a secluded private patio with table and chairs, sun umbrella and BBQ for 'al fresco' dining.
 Below this is the shared courtyard with additional seating, sun loungers and play area for children which can also be accessed from a door downstairs in the cottage.

 Nearby Higher Hendham View Farm is a thriving working farm raising beef cattle and the surrounding fields have cattle, sheep and horses to entertain children and adults alike.
-The farmer is pleased to let our guests see round the main farm and calf pens by prior arrangement.

 Please also look at our other cottages listed on holidaylettings: